simitchell/final_project/README.md

   - Manage listings, edit pricing, etc.
   - Log a dispute
   - Make purchases (cart?) and do transactions (shipping?).
+- [SECONDARY]
-- [SECONDARY] leave feedback on their experiences with sellers.
+  - leave feedback on their experiences with sellers.
+  - upload tracking information
+- [TERCIARY]
+  - leave a seller rating after transactions

 Admin can